-Access to Courts ensures offenders are provided their constitutional right of access to courts, counsel, and public officials; and that access is adequate, effective, and meaningful as required by law.
+Access to Courts ensures offenders are provided their constitutional right of access to courts, counsel and public officials, and that access is adequate, effective, and meaningful as required by law.
 It provides critical functions at each unit, including legal research resources, attorney visits and phone calls, Open Records requests, telephonic court hearings, correspondence supplies for indigent offenders, notary public services, offender legal and educational in-cell storage management, parole revocation hearing reviews, and court transcript administration.
-Total cumulative attendance in law library sessions for Fiscal Year 2005 was more than 684,273 offender visits.
-Legal resource delivery to segregated offenders totaled 344,056 items.
+Total cumulative attendance in law library sessions for Fiscal Year 2006 was 669,331.
+Legal resource delivery to segregated offenders totaled 307,647 items.

 Administrative Monitor for Use of Force

-This office manages current Use of Force policies and procedures and coordinates training systemwide to advance staff understanding and compliance with policy.
-In addition, office staff conducted reviews of approximately 5,595 Major Use of Force reports during the fiscal year.
+This office manages current Use of Force policy and procedures and coordinates training systemwide to advance staff understanding and compliance with policy.
+In addition, staff conducted reviews of 5,924 Major Use of Force reports during the fiscal year.

-Monitoring adherence to agency policy at each correctional facility is the primary focus of this program.
-This is accomplished at the unit level through on going monthly reviews and every three years at the division level.
+Monitoring adherence to agency policy at each correctional facility is the primary focus of the Operational Review program.
+This is accomplished at the unit level through on-going monthly reviews and every three years at the division level.
 Follow-up reviews are then conducted within four months to document resolution of findings requiring corrective action.
 In addition, staff investigates allegations of offender impermissible conduct (i.e., supervisory authority over other offenders, special privileges, and access to sensitive information).
 Monitoring & Standards also coordinates and assists correctional facilities in obtaining accreditation from the American Correctional Association (ACA).
 Eleven facilities received their initial accreditation during the 2006 fiscal year.
 To date, 48 units, the Baten facility and the Correctional Training Academy, have earned ACA accreditation.
 Twenty-four additional facilities are scheduled for initial accreditation in Fiscal Year 2007.

 Offender Grievance Program

 This program provides offenders with a formal mechanism to hear and resolve concerns affecting their everyday lives.
-By providing an outlet for offender grievances, the program also enhances the safety of staff while providing agency administrators with valuable insight into issues and problem resolution on the units.
-During Fiscal Year 2005, unit grievance investigators handled more than 171,000 grievances at the unit level, while central office staff processed more than 42,000 appeals.
-These statistics are indicative of the success of the program in that offenders felt the need to appeal to a higher level in only 25 percent of grievances filed.
+By providing an outlet for offender grievances the program also enhances the safety of staff while providing agency administrators with valuable insight into issues and problem resolution on the units.
+During Fiscal Year 2006 unit grievance investigators handled more than 170,000 grievances at the unit level while central office staff processed more than 43,000 appeals.

 The Ombudsman offices provide the public access to agency staff who can answer questions and address concerns.
-The Ombudsman Coordinator’s Office in Huntsville supports Ombudsman staff in the Community Justice Assistance, Correctional Institutions (prisons, state jails, and private confinement facilities), and Parole divisions.
-Ombudsmen responded to approximately 18,360 inquiries in Fiscal Year 2005 through the U.S. mail, telephone and the Internet.
-The office also arranged for agency representatives to speak at 32 engagements sponsored by offender family support organizations.
+The Ombudsman Coordinators' Office in Huntsville supports Ombudsman staff in the Community Justice Assistance, Correctional Institutions, and Parole divisions.
+Staff responded to approximately 20,868 inquiries in Fiscal Year 2006 through the U.S. mail, telephone, and the Internet.
+The office also arranged for agency representatives to speak at 11 engagements sponsored by offender family support organizations.

 This program has oversight for unit/department occupational safety and health standards, emergency management planning and disaster recovery, compliance with the Americans with Disabilities Act, and liability loss control.
 It coordinates with all agency departments to implement risk reduction strategies regarding personnel, property, and fiscal resources.
-Fiscal Year 2005 saw a 7.7 percent reduction in employee injuries resulting in a reduction in workers compensation claims.
+Fiscal Year 2006 saw a 12 percent reduction in employee injuries and resulting workers compensation claims.

-The former agency director’s residence, located adjacent to the Huntsville Unit, was transformed into a staff and program development center for TDCJ in 1996 and hosted approximately 353 meetings during the fiscal year.
+The former agency director's residence, located adjacent to the Huntsville Unit, was transformed into a staff and program development center for TDCJ in 1996 and hosted 391 meetings during the 2006 fiscal year.